sli/autotable/README.md

 itself.

-The way to implement this seems like generating the indexes, and having generic filter functions that map between indexes and elements in the dataset to apply the user-specified `sortFn`.
+The way to implement this seems like generating the indexes, and having generic filter/sort functions that map between indexes and elements in the dataset to apply the user-specified `sortFn`.

 Or, keep the data as a `List` and convert to `Array` when rendering to keep `List` ergonomics?
 Tests will have to be done.